-Motorhomes are a class of their own when compared to other RV types in the world.
-A motorhome is a large, self-propelled recreational vehicle at its simplest definition.
-They look like small apartments or tiny homes, have all the luxuries you'd want, and can eclipse even the biggest 5th wheel RVs and diesel pushers out there when it comes to square feet alone.
+A motorhome is a large, self-propelled recreational vehicle (RV).
+They can look like small apartments or tiny homes, have all the luxuries you'd want, and can eclipse even the biggest 5th wheel RVs and diesel pushers (RV with a rear-mounted diesel engine) out there when it comes to square feet alone.

 Each class has its own pros and cons.
-We'll break down the motorhome classes, so you can determine which type of motorhome is right for your travels.
+This is a break down of the motorhome classes, so you can determine which type of motorhome is right for your travels.

 Class A Motorhomes

-Class A motorhomes are one of the biggest RVs on the market, eclipsed only by toterhomes, some diesel pushers, and custom-built luxury RVs.
+Class A motorhomes are one of the biggest RVs on the market, eclipsed only by "toterhomes" (a motorhome with the ability to tow or carry a vehicle, boat, trailer, etc.), some diesel pushers, and custom-built luxury RVs.
 When you think of RVs, you imagine this type of recreational vehicle.

 Class A motorhomes offer the largest square footage you'll find in an RV.
-They can range anywhere from 29' to 45' long, often sleep between six to eight people and start around $85,000.
+They can range anywhere from 29 to 45 feet long, often sleep between six to eight people and start at around $85,000.
 Class A’s offer bottom storage, slide outs, multiple awnings, full kitchen and bathroom, and at least a queen size mattress in the master bedroom.